 - Scurvy (if deficiency is chronic)

-To improve your Vitamin C levels through diet, you can eat the following foods:
+You can take Vitamin C supplements or improve your levels through diet, and eat more of the following foods:

 - Bell peppers